elct-odoo/materiales-castelar/README.md

 Let's try to overwrite this button in the model.

-Next step is to find this button validate in the source code
+Next step is to find this button validate in the source code:

+odoo/addons/stock/models
+/stock_picking.py